darylducks17/TestProject/README.md

 - After installing the library you will also need to install the browser and OS specific browser drivers for the browsers you want to test.
     - For TestProject I used Edge, so downloaded the Edge driver from the website.
     - https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
+    - Make sure to add to the Python Scripts folder to run the web automation tests.

 ### Other Pre-requisites
 - You will need to install other packages to efficiently run all the tests in TestProject.